z9er/CyberpunkTHING/README.md

 ### Disable any game Overlays

-The Steam/GOG Overlay can cause issues with certain mods and is recommended to be turned off.
+The Steam/GOG Overlay can cause issues with certain mods and is recommended to be turned off

 Steam:
-Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.
+Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox

 GOG:
-Open the settings window (Cog in the top left of GOG Galaxy), navigate to the Game Features tab and un-tick the Overlay checkbox.
+Open the settings window (Cog in the top left of GOG Galaxy), navigate to the Game Features tab and un-tick the Overlay checkbox

 ## Change Steam/GOG Update Behavior

 Cyberpunk 2077 is still being updated by CDPR.
-Whenever the game updates, it's quite possible that everything can break due to these changes.
+Whenever the game updates, it's quite possible that everything can break due to these changes

 Steam:
-To ensure that Steam does not automatically update the game unless you want it to, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
+To ensure that Steam does not automatically update the game unless you want it to, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_

 GOG:
-To ensure that GOG does not automatically update the game unless you want it to, head over to the Settings window, navigate to the _Game Features_ tab and turn off the checkbox for _Auto Update Games_.
+To ensure that GOG does not automatically update the game unless you want it to, head over to the Settings window, navigate to the _Game Features_ tab and turn off the checkbox for _Auto Update Games_

 ## Using Wabbajack